pantrypoints/sp/content/en/research/countries/china/xi/chapter-07c.md

 weight: 127
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 3. the key to realizing the "two centenary goals" and realizing the Chinese dream of the great rejuvenation of the Chinese nation

-Since the 15th National Congress of the Communist Party of China first put forward the "two centenary goals", the Communist Party of China has been working hard for them.
-Shortly after the 18th National Congress of the Communist Party of China in 2012, Comrade Xi Jinping clearly put forward the new goal of "realizing the Chinese dream of the great rejuvenation of the Chinese nation.”
+Since the 15th National Congress of the CCP first put forward the "two centenary goals", the CCP has been working hard for them.
+Shortly after the 18th National Congress of the CCP in 2012, Comrade Xi Jinping clearly put forward the new goal of "realizing the Chinese dream of the great rejuvenation of the Chinese nation.”

 The 19th CPC National Congress made important arrangements for realizing the "two centenary